Member Organizations

 Professional Accountants

-The Legislative Decree No. 139/05 establishes the regulatory framework for professional accountants, including the responsibilities of the organizations responsible for the regulation of the accountancy profession, including the Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili (CNDCEC) and the Ministry of Justice.
+The Legislative Decree No. 139/2005 establishes the regulatory framework for professional accountants and defines the roles and responsibilities of the Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili (CNDCEC) under the supervision of the Ministry of Justice.

 Statutory Auditors